Before you receive radiation therapy you'll have a CT scan to help direct the radiation.

 For some men, the radiation therapy plan is given 5 days per week, usually Monday to Friday, with weekends/holidays off to rest.
 Each treatment is non-invasive (the machine doesn’t touch you) and is typically scheduled for 15 to 20 minutes (the beam is usually on 5 or fewer minutes).
 This schedule can go on for 4 to 8 weeks.

 A newer type of external beam treatment, called stereotactic body radiation therapy (SBRT), can be even shorter (2 to 5 treatments) and is given every other day or once a week.
-SBRT is available at a growing number (but not all) cancer centres.
+SBRT is available at a growing number of (but not all) cancer centres.
+Speak to your doctor to find out more on this.

 Who's a good candidate?